 – Birth injuries (e.g. Erb’s palsy)

 – Increase in congenital anomalies

 Gestational diabetes is routinely screen between 24 & 28 weeks of gestational age.

-- First: Glucose Load, which consists of non-fasting ingestion of 50 gram of glucose, with a measurement of serum glucose one hour later.
-If the serum glucose is above 14 mg/dL, then glucose tolerance test is done next.
+– First: (Glucose Load), which consists of non-fasting ingestion of 50 gram of glucose, with a measurement of serum glucose one hour later.
+If the serum glucose is ≥140 mg/dL, then Glucose Tolerance Test is done next.

 – Fasting blood glucose level ≥95 mg/dl (5.33 mmol/L)